 Please support us to continue caring for you and your family by ignoring any correspondence from Pharmacy2U and obtaining your prescriptions here at your local NHS dispensary - Thank You

 Due to the difficulty of obtaining some medication from suppliers, please allow 3 working days, for your request to be processed.
-Any problems please telephone the surgery.

 Young Persons Guide